How Ruth E. Carter Brought Zamunda’s Royal Fashion To Life In Coming 2 America

 “We were really interested in everybody who was addressing the African diaspora with their work,” says Carter who, according to WWD, worked with 39 independent designers for the film.
 “We really were picky about [the pieces] having a regal appearance.”

 For the celebrations shown in the film, which involved Carter dressing large groups of people for several scenes, color was key.
 “We had dancers, we had a choir, we had the ballroom full of Zamundans.
-That just gave you license to be colorful,” says Carter.
-“When you look at a lot of African beadwork, you see a lot of brights, you see a lot of primary colors.
-When you look at [West African] Ankara fabrics, you see beautiful color combinations and prints and patterns.”
+That just gave you license to be colourful,” says Carter.
+“When you look at a lot of African beadwork, you see a lot of brights, you see a lot of primary colours.
+When you look at [West African] Ankara fabrics, you see beautiful colour combinations and prints and patterns.”

 Advertisement